pedvide/simetuc/README.rst

    -  Run with: ``simetuc config_file.txt [options]``
    -  See all options below and with: ``simetuc -h``

--  The simulations are controlled by a configuration textfile that
+-  The simulations are controlled by a configuration text file that the user can edit with the parameters adecuate to its system of study.
+It
    includes:

    -  Information about the host lattice.
-   -  Energy states.
+   -  Energy states labels.
-   -  Absorption and excitation.
+   -  Absorption and excitation (including ESA).
    -  Decay (including branching ratios).
    -  Energy transfer.
    -  Other setings for the power and concentration dependence or optimization.

+-  simetuc works with any sensitizer and activator ion kind.

+   -  The examples are given for the Yb-Tm system.

+-  All kinds of energy tranfer processes are supported:

+   -  Energy migration.
+   -  Upconversion (ETU).
+   -  Downconversion.
+   -  Cross-relaxation.
+   -  Cooperative processes.
+   -  Energy tranfer from sensitizers to activators
+   -  Back transfer from activators to sensitizers.

--  See the example configuration file in the simetuc folder.
+-  See the example `configuration file <simetuc/config_file.cfg>`__ in the simetuc folder.
--  Add experimental data as two column text data, separated by tabs or spaces.
+-  Add decay experimental data as two column text data, separated by tabs or spaces.
 -  Different options:

-   -  Lattice creation.
+   -  Create the lattice.
    -  Simulate the dynamics (rise and decay).
-   -  Optimization of the energy transfer parameters.
+   -  Optimize the energy transfer parameters.

       -  Minimize the deviation between experiment and simulation.